yanasobti/cyber-learning-lab/Intro-to-Linux/linux-notes1.md

 ###  Commands I Practiced

-~BASH
+## ~BASH
-whoami         # Shows the user I'm logged in as ls             # Lists files/folders in the directory cd             # Changes directory (like navigating folders) pwd            # Shows the current directory path cat filename   # Displays the content of a file touch file     # Creates a new empty file mkdir folder   # Creates a new folder
+-whoami         # Shows the user I'm logged in as
+-ls             # Lists files/folders in the directory -cd             # Changes directory (like navigating folders) -pwd            # Shows the current directory path -cat filename   # Displays the content of a file -touch file     # Creates a new empty file
+-mkdir folder   # Creates a new folder

-~FINDING ABD SEARCHING
+## ~FINDING AND SEARCHING
-find . -name "*.txt"       # Find all .txt files in current and subfolders grep "password" notes.txt  # Search for 'password' inside a file wc -l file.txt             # Count the number of lines in a file
+-find . -name "*.txt"       # Find all .txt files in current and subfolders -grep "password" notes.txt  # Search for 'password' inside a file -wc -l file.txt             # Count the number of lines in a file

-~OPERATORS
+## ~OPERATORS
-(>)	Redirects output (overwrite)
+-(>)	Redirects output (overwrite)
-(>>)	Redirects output (append)
+-(>>)	Redirects output (append)
-(&)	Runs command in background
+-(&)	Runs command in background
-(&&)	Runs multiple commands in sequence
+-(&&)	Runs multiple commands in sequence

 ## 📝 Notes:
 These are the core commands I practiced during the **TryHackMe: Linux Fundamentals** room.
 I'm now comfortable using the terminal for file operations, directory navigation, and searching content.